florianpilz/CLI-Option-Parser-Examples/README.md

   - help message is adjusted to current terminal width and very readable
   - yields focused error messages, i.e. "`-num needs an Integer`"
   - validations can only consist of an error message and an expression which evaluates to Boolean
+  - **Summary:** best option if simple validations are sufficient and if you are looking for an external library (gem)

 [OptionParser](http://www.ruby-doc.org/stdlib/libdoc/optparse/rdoc/classes/OptionParser.html) (optparse)
 --------------------------------------------------------------------------------------------------------